AK-50: April 2020 Update

 Frequently Asked Questions

-What is the main design change for the AK-50 in the April 2020 update?
+What is the main design change discussed for the AK-50 in the April 2020 update?

-The primary design change is the shift from a solid milled receiver to a stamped sheet metal receiver.
-This aims to achieve a more authentic AKM aesthetic and improve production efficiency for the .50 BMG rifle.
+The primary design change is the shift from a milled receiver to a stamped sheet metal receiver.
+This aims to achieve a more authentic AKM aesthetic and improve production efficiency, moving away from the more complex and costly milled design.

 Related News